-To learn more about removing mould, please see After the Flood — A Homeowner’s Checklist (PDF), adapted from the Canadian Mortgage and Housing Corporation outlines the recommended steps in cleaning an area with mould.
-Alternatively, you can download the PDF of this document here.
+To learn more about removing mould, please see After the Flood — A Homeowner’s Checklist, adapted from the Canadian Mortgage and Housing Corporation outlines the recommended steps in cleaning an area with mould.

 If you are cleaning the area, the Health Unit recommends you: